The Best Probiotic Supplement for Gut Health: How to Choose

 When to take probiotics

-At Tiny health, we believe that probiotics aren’t always necessary.
-If you do need one, the duration of usage depends on various factors such as your goal—be it to alleviate symptoms, address a specific condition, or boost the levels of key missing microbes.
-So again, the answer varies from person to person.
+At Tiny Health, we believe that probiotics aren’t always necessary.
+And, if you do need one, the duration of usage depends on various factors and varies from person to person.
+Identifying your goals is a great place to start.
+Are you hoping to alleviate symptoms, address specific conditions, or boost the levels of key missing microbes?
+All of these questions are important when you are considering the best probiotic supplement for your gut health.

 For adults and children, we recommend you consider taking probiotics for the following conditions:

-1. When you’re prescribed antibiotics
+1. When prescribed antibiotics

-Antibiotics kill not only the unfriendly bacteria, but can also kill beneficial gut bacteria, which may lead to gut dysbiosis.
+Antibiotics kill not only the unfriendly bacteria but can also kill beneficial gut bacteria, which may lead to gut dysbiosis.

 These changes in your microbiome can last for months and even years [4], [5].